 And pass, it did!
 This is SO good and we really like being able to adjust it to the spice level we like.
 It takes just minutes to make, too.
 I’m so happy to have this recipe to add to our other pantry basic recipes.

 How to make Spicy Peanut Sauce

 Here are the simple ingredients you’ll need to make this recipe: soy sauce, peanut butter, honey or brown sugar, rice vinegar AND apple cider vinegar, fresh ginger, garlic, and Sriracha sauce – the ingredient that adds the spiciness to the peanut sauce.

 You’ll need to use grates fresh ginger for the best flavor.
 I used to be afraid of fresh ginger – do you peel it?
 Where do you keep it?
 How do you prepare it?
 Besides, it looked weird.
 So I would mostly use powdered ginger (I know…).

 But this Microplane grater (which I love, love, love) has changed my ginger ways.
-I just keep a knob in the freezer, cut off a chunk when I need it, peel it and grate it like the picture.
+It’s simple to just keep a knob in the freezer, cut off a chunk when needed, peel it and grate it frozen.
 I’ve found the key to easy grating is to do it while the knob is still mostly frozen, it doesn’t grate as nicely if it’s thawed.